XxAcielxX/arch-plasma-install/README.md

 iwctl
 ```

-To see which networks adapters you have installed, use the command:
+To see which networks stations you have installed, use the command:
 ```
 device list
 ```